-- Written using CCTU/TPL097 TSC/DMEC Minutes template to ensure consistency - Sent to the TSC chair for approval and sign off - Circulated to the TMG/TSC members - Filed in TMF
+- Written using CCTU/TPL097 TSC/DMC Minutes template to ensure consistency - Sent to the TSC Chair for approval and sign off - Circulated to the TMG/TSC members - Filed in TMF

-3. Data Monitoring Committee (DMC) or Data Monitoring and Ethics Committee (DMEC)
+3. Data Monitoring Committee (DMC)

-DMC/DMEC is made up of a small number (3-4) of experts (clinicians, scientists, statisticians) that have relevant expertise and experience in the disease area, the intervention, clinical trials and statistics but are, ideally, completely independent of the conduct of the trial, the CI, the Sponsor or the Funder.
+The DMC is made up of a small number (3-4) of experts (clinicians, scientists, statisticians) that have relevant expertise and experience in the disease area, the intervention, clinical trials and statistics but are, ideally, completely independent of the conduct of the trial, the CI, the Sponsor or the Funder.
 The remit of this committee includes reviewing accumulating study/trial data (focusing on ethical, safety and efficacy end points), quality of trial conduct, trial progress, compliance as well as considering data emerging from other related studies, and making appropriate recommendations to the TSC and TMG.

-Members of DMEC review interim reports and can have access to un-blinded data.
+Members of DMC review interim reports prepared by the study statistician and can have access to un-blinded data.
 If they have serious ethical or safety concerns on the study conduct or assessments they can recommend changes to the trial conduct or even early termination.

-Prepare an agenda for DMEC meetings using CCTU/TPL096 TSC/DMEC agenda template for consistency.
-Following each meeting, the DMEC will prepare a report with their comments and recommendations and send this to the TMG and TSC.
-Use CCTU/TPL097 TSC/DMEC Minutes template for consistency.
+Prepare an agenda for DMC meetings using CCTU/TPL096 TSC/DMC agenda template for consistency.
+The CTC may also need to help prepare progress reports for the committee.
+Following each meeting, the DMC will prepare a report with their comments and recommendations and send this to the TMG and TSC.
+Use CCTU/TPL097 TSC/DMC Minutes template for consistency.
 File a copy of the minutes in the TMF.